Noctem/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 1. aes256-ctr
 1. aes128-gcm@openssh.com
 1. aes256-gcm@openssh.com
-1. arcfour
-1. arcfour128
-1. arcfour256
-1. blowfish-cbc
-1. cast128-cbc
 1. chacha20-poly1305@openssh.com

 We have to consider the following:

 * *Security of the cipher algorithm*:
-  This eliminates 1 and 10-12 - both DES and RC4 are broken.
+  This eliminates 1, DES is broken.
-  Again, no need to wait for them to become even weaker, disable them now.
+  Again, no need to wait for it to become even weaker, disable it now.
 * *Key size*:
   At least 128 bits, the more the better.
 * *Block size*:
   Does not apply to stream ciphers.
   At least 128 bits.
-  This eliminates 13 and 14 because those have a 64 bit block size.
 * *Cipher mode*:
   The recommended approach here is to prefer [AE][ae] modes and optionally allow CTR for compatibility.
   CTR with Encrypt-then-MAC is provably secure.